“Can I or should I write on my blog in English, even if it’s not my primary language?”

 Luckily, in the age of the web, this is not as bad as it might seem to you.
 Here are a few tools that can help you on your journey.

-The Hemingway App comes in two versions – free online version and advanced desktop version for $6.99.
+The Hemingway App comes in two versions – free online version and an advanced desktop version for $6.99.
 The Hemingway App online lets you paste your content, analyzes your text and gives you hints on how to improve it.
-It doesn’t do spellchecking, but it does tell you which sentences to shorten, when you are using too many adverbs/adjectives, etc… Highly recommended for blogging in English!
+It doesn’t do spell checking, but it does tell you which sentences to shorten, when you are using too many adverbs/adjectives, etc… Highly recommended for blogging in English!